Jean-Baptiste-Lasselle/kytes/README.md

 # Kytes Ground Control

 ##  Kytes Ground Control
+`kytes-ground-control` is responsible for authentication & access control in Kytes.
+Kytes Ground Control exposes its features through a Web GUi, and a RESTful API.
-Kytes Ground Control is Kytes main dashboard.
-It consists of a web GUI, and a client REST API.
-When any user realises an action, he asks Ground Control.
+ It consists of a web GUI, and a command line client, and Ground Control itself.
+When any user realises an action, he has to be authenticated and granted authorization by Ground Control.
 Ground Control is in charge of Identity management and Access Control.

 ##  Kytes Ground Control's client

+Kytes Ground control comes with a client called `kytes-cli`, which is just a command line client for the Kytes Ground Control 's RESTful API.
-Kytes Ground Control exposes its features through a Web GUi, and a RESTful API used by a client called `kytes-cli`, `kytes-cli`, works pretty much like the Heroku client, meaning you can use it, starting by authenticating, and then you can command line any command that Ground Control gives you access to: manage your pipelines, applications development production lines, etc...
+`kytes-cli`, works pretty much like the Heroku client, meaning you can use it, starting by authenticating, and then you can command line any command that Ground Control gives you access to: manage your pipelines, applications development production lines, etc...
 It is called the
 Kytes Ground Control Client, or Ground Control Client, or Kytes client, as you wish.